Khumpa/RindoCult.github.io.but.better/README.md

-# Welcome
+# ~~Welcome~~
-This is the repository used by the VRChat group [Rindo Cult](https://vrchat.com/home/group/grp_c04c75e4-f49d-482a-a8ac-a43cb6aecdbd).
+~~This is the repository used by the VRChat group [Rindo Cult](https://vrchat.com/home/group/grp_c04c75e4-f49d-482a-a8ac-a43cb6aecdbd).~~

-The images seen within World 2.0 are loaded from this repository, specifically from the `atlas` subfolder.
+~~The images seen within World 2.0 are loaded from this repository, specifically from the `atlas` subfolder.~~

-We also handle the funny poster wall and graffiti booster wall from here.
+~~We also handle the funny poster wall and graffiti booster wall from here.~~

-# Website Stuff
+# ~~Website Stuff~~
-We now have a [website](https://rindo-cult.github.io/RindoCult.github.io/) (because Azu tends to overcomplicate everything).
+~~We now have a [website](https://rindo-cult.github.io/RindoCult.github.io/) (because Azu tends to overcomplicate everything).~~

-More content will be added to the website eventually—but it’s not a priority.
+~~More content will be added to the website eventually—but it’s not a priority.~~

+# M O W
+RINDO RAVE.
+RINDO RAVE.
+RINDO RAVE.
+RINDO RAVE.
+RINDO RAVE.
+RINDO RAVE.
+RINDO RAVE.
+RINDO RAVE.
+RINDO RAVE.
+RINDO RAVE.
+RINDO RAVE.
+RINDO RAVE.
+RINDO RAVE.
+RINDO RAVE.
+RINDO RAVE.
+RINDO RAVE.
+RINDO RAVE.
+RINDO RAVE.
+RINDO RAVE.
+RINDO RAVE.
+RINDO RAVE.
+RINDO RAVE.
+RINDO RAVE.
+RINDO RAVE.
+RINDO RAVE.
+RINDO RAVE.
+RINDO RAVE.
+RINDO RAVE.
+RINDO RAVE.

+-# note to self: Don't forget to upload all the mow photos and replace old photos...
+I will 100% forget this...
+-# mow...